 Identify legal abbreviations using these online and print sources:

 A good way to start searching for articles is to use an index to legal periodicals.
 The following databases contain citations to a wide range of journal articles.
 Search for articles by author, subject or keyword:

 For a full listing of law journal databases, see Guide to Electronic Resources Collection.

 Here is a selection of the more commonly used databases:

-Newspaper articles are important as they provide current information on cases which may take a while to be reported or may never be published in the reporters.
+Newspaper articles are important as they contain commentaries on various legal issues.
 The following databases provide access to a wide variety of newspapers and other news sources:

 *indicates open access database